 LDR 607 Ethical Leadership, 3 cr.

-LDR 635 Intercultural Communication & Leadership, 3 cr.
+LDR 635 Intercultural Communication and Leadership, 3 cr.

 LDR 645 Quantitative Methods, 3 cr.